FRTB may bite harder for Europe’s CVA modellers

 The more burdensome CVA requirement is hardly impossible to manage for UBS.
 The bank’s book may also contain idiosyncrasies that made it more susceptible to RWA inflation, courtesy of the baggage it carries over from the legacy Credit Suisse balance sheet.

-Still, its example fuels the idea that, come their respective implementation days – at the turns of 2026 and 2027, respectively – certain EU and UK banks may suddenly have to deal with a larger CVA load than they had been used to.
+Still, its example fuels the idea that, under the new regime, certain EU and UK banks may have to live with a larger CVA load than they had been used to.

 Only users who have a paid subscription or are part of a corporate subscription are able to print or copy content.